Querying Tanium

 - How often will this question be run?

 A good indicator of sensor performance can be found by reviewing the average execution time.
-Navigate to Administration > Content > Sensors and click the Show option at the top left for Runtime.
+Navigate to Administration > Content > Sensors and click the Show option at the top left for runtime.